Language-Integrated Recursive Queries (Full Version): Evaluation

 \section{Evaluation}

-In this section, we evaluate \system{} with respect to real-world use cases and how effectively \system{} can constrain recursive queries \textbf{without compromising on usability}.
-To illustrate the range of real-world queries, we introduce a \emph{recursive query benchmark} (RQB) of 16 queries \oopsla{taken from open source code repositories and recent publications from} various query domains, including business management, program analysis, graph queries, and other classic fixed-point problems.
-We give a \emph{survey} of modern relational database systems using our benchmark, identifying the ways each query can go wrong and which RDBMS supports each query property or combination of properties.
+In this section, we evaluate \system{} with respect to real-world use cases and how effectively \system{} can constrain recursive queries {without compromising flexibility}.
+To illustrate the range of real-world queries, we introduce a \emph{recursive query benchmark} (RQB) of 16 queries taken from open source code repositories and recent publications from various query domains, including business management, program analysis, graphs, and other classic fixed-point problems.
+We give a survey of modern database systems using our benchmark, identifying the ways each query can go wrong and which RDBMS supports each combination of P1--P\total{}.

 We use the RQB to evaluate \system{} with respect to query \emph{coverage}: how many queries that would go wrong are prevented from compiling, and \emph{impact}: if \system{} were to allow the query to compile, how it would fail on the database.
 Lastly, we evaluate \system{} with respect to performance and compare to alternative approaches.